jekymin8232/vitalguardai-com/README.md

 <img width="503" height="351" alt="1" src="https://github.com/user-attachments/assets/675544d2-5241-41ed-baeb-b36020407bb4" />

 **This place is the foundation of my life, where I earn $1,500 a month.
 Is there anyone who has the right to cast stones at me?
-Is there anyone who would resent my decision to leave South Korea behind?
-Even the great Muhammad would likely have felt anger in the face of such suffering.**
+Is there anyone who would resent my decision to leave South Korea behind?**

 **I built cockroach-survival AI with only $100, and I believe it has the potential to save countless lives.
 Cockroaches have survived far longer than humans.
 This AI also does not require a data center and is designed to continue operating even in environments where power grids and communication infrastructure have completely collapsed.**